 - Yellow onion: White or red would also work, but I used yellow.

-- Fresh garlic: feel free to substitute with 1 TBSP granulated garlic if you don't have fresh.
+- Fresh garlic: feel free to substitute with 1 tablespoon granulated garlic if you don't have fresh.

 - Tomato paste: You could also use diced or fresh tomatoes, but I like the concentrated falvor and simplicity of using tomato paste.